 Take regular breaks

-Your cat will need to stretch their legs every now and then, and will probably want to go toilet during longer drives.
-Plan in stops where you know you can easily give your cat a little bit of fresh air, but don’t let them roam around freely, or they may get lost or into trouble.
+Your cat will need to stretch their legs every now and then and probably want to go to the toilet during longer drives.
+Plan in stops where you know you can easily give your cat some fresh air, but keep them from roaming around freely, or they may get lost or into trouble.

 Get them used to the car

 The longer the drive, the more stressed your cat could become.
-So, to help mitigate that, consider taking some shorter drives on the build up to your bigger trip, just so that your cat gets used to being in the carrier and some of the sights, sounds and smells of driving.
+So, to help mitigate that, consider taking shorter drives on the build-up to your more extensive trip so that your cat gets used to being in the carrier and some of the sights, sounds, and smells of driving.

 Hydration is key

-Over the course of a long day’s drive your cat might be able to cope without food for a few hours but they’ll still need water.
-Keep a water bottle to hand so you can make sure your kitty stays hydrated, giving them time to get a good drink during every break.
+Over a long day’s drive, your cat might be able to cope without food for a few hours but still need water.
+Keep a water bottle on hand to ensure your kitty stays hydrated, giving them time to get a good drink during every break.

 What are your top tips for traveling with a cat?
 Let other Floppycatters know in the comments.